.03

 A. The Board shall appoint members of the Committee as follows:

-(i) Are certified by a national certifying board; and
+(a) Are certified by a National Certifying Board; and

-(ii) Have a minimum of 2 years of perfusion experience; and
+(b) Have a minimum of 2 years of perfusion experience.

 (2) Three physicians, at least one of whom: